 Mooney’s Bay Ski Centre

-For an urban skiing experience within the city, head 15 minutes south of the downtown core to the Terry Fox Athletic Facility at Mooney’s Bay Park.
+Need access to ski services, rentals, lessons and more within the city?
+Head just 15 minutes south of the downtown core to the Terry Fox Athletic Facility at Mooney’s Bay Park.
 The Mooney’s Bay Ski Centre offers 5 kilometres (3.1 miles) of groomed, brightly lit trails where you can ski on your own or take classic or skate skiing lessons.
 Rental equipment is available on site and the ski shop is a great spot to warm up with some hot chocolate.

 Britannia Winter Trail

 The Kichi Sibi Winter Trail (formerly known as the Sir John A MacDonald or SJAM Trail) is another popular urban skiing destination that snakes along the Ottawa River just west of downtown.
 The 18-kilometre (11 mile) multi-use route—which features offshoot loops—stretches from the Canadian War Museum westward along vibrant urban communities, including Westboro Village.
 There are two separate flat, groomed tracks: one for cross-country skiers, and one for snowshoers, fat-bikers and walkers.

 You can get a warm beverage and a snack at the Bistro at Remic Rapids, and visit the small Nordic Village which has limited ski and fat-bike rentals as well as rest areas, a firepit and outhouse (subject to availability).
 Along the trail, you’ll find several parking areas and the handy LRT O-Train Confederation Line.
 You can also ski right up to the Mill Street Brew Pub for a pint—if you’re lucky, their seasonal Trail Ale may be on tap!

 Rideau Winter Trail

 Bonus: The groomed cross-country ski trail runs beside the Bridge Public House restaurant at the Rideau Sports Centre.
 Plan ahead and reserve one of their fire pit packages which include snacks and drinks around a cozy flame; a portion of the proceeds go to support the trail.
 The pub also serves full meals indoors and on one of the largest covered patios in Ottawa.